The Ultimate Guide

-Copy editing is often what people are referring to when they think of editing.
 Where a substantive edit takes a very broad view of the text (almost like a landscape photograph), the copy edit begins to ‘zoom in’ on the details.

 Ignoring a copy edit results in common mistakes like these 30 that are easy to miss when editing your own work but will jump out at your readers.

 An editor performing a copy edit will look at language, consistency, and accuracy.

 As the copy editor begins to take a closer look at the text, spelling and grammar are checked.
 The copy editor will correct all errors that they are able to find.

 The copy editor will make sure that all elements of the text are consistent, and that the language and style are suitable for the target audience.

 Although both “email” and “e-mail” may be correct, they should not both be used within the same text.
 The copy editor will consult the style guide to make a decision, and then make sure that each instance of the word is the same.

 The copy editor also checks the text for accuracy.
 This is extremely important for non-fiction works, as the editor will ensure that quotes are accurate and are attributed appropriately.